A Tour de France fan is on trial for causing a massive crash on the first day of the race.

 She faces a punishment of up to 15,000 euros ($17,300) and a year in prison if she is found guilty of endangering life and causing unintended harm.

-However, she is unlikely to serve time in prison, as the public prosecutor in Brest stated following her arrest on June 30 that she had certain “personal vulnerabilities.”
+Although the public prosecutor in Brest stated following her arrest on June 30 that she had certain “personal vulnerabilities,” it seemed doubtful that she will serve time in prison.

 The Amaury Sport Organisation (ASO), which organized the Tour, had planned to suit at first, but then stated that it wanted to “cool things down” and would not be a plaintiff.